probmods/probmods2/exercises/14-bayesian-data-analysis.md

   [[]]
 ];

+// for each condition.
-// note: always the query "is A a blicket?" var data = [ repeat(10, function(){return true}).concat(false),
+// note: always the question "is A a blicket?" var data = [ repeat(10, function(){return true}).concat(false),
   repeat(6 , function(){return true}).concat(repeat(5, function(){return false})),